 - And many others!

 FacultyOur faculty demonstrate a consistent desire to support the experiences of the residents and to improve and expand upon the diversity already robustly represented in our curriculum.
 Strong mentorship is a core feature of our program, and our mentors and supervisors are committed to our individual personal development as physicians with diverse backgrounds and experiences.
-For example, residents are developing a book based on their racism curriculum with Dr. Jerry Rosenbaum, the Chief of Psychiatry at MGH.
-Faculty members with their own minority experiences have been particularly helpful in providing insight into our growth as we navigate this path to becoming psychiatrists.
 We enjoy picking their brains in supervision, but can attest to even more fun had over dinner, while traveling on global trips, while planning for residency didactics or national workshops, or through monthly meetings of the Centers for Diversity at both MGH and McLean.

+- In 2021, we established the MGH/McLean Antiracism Task Force led by Dr. Nkechi Conteh, the Associate Program Director for Diversity and Inclusion.
+Residents and faculty from Internal Medicine and Psychiatry meet on a monthly basis to discuss and implement initiatives to improve the URiM resident experience.
+This led to the creation of the URiM Mentorship Program in which URiM faculty are paired with URiM residents to facilitate community mentorship and support.
 The McLean Committee on Diversity and Inclusion (MCDI) was initiated in September 2015 following the recommendations of the McLean OCAO task force on diversity, and serves as a hospital-wide resource, with representation across McLean’s mission elements, professional disciplines, roles, and dimensions of diversity.
+Dr. Stephanie Pinder-Amaker is the Chief Diversity, Equity, and Inclusion Officer for McLean Hospital.

 Diversity is the richness of human differences.
 Inclusion is when everyone is valued, engaged, and feels connected.
 At Massachusetts General Hospital, we believe that because of diversity we will excel; through inclusion we will respect; focused on equity we will serve, heal, educate and innovate. ~Massachusetts General Hospital